iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Convex Subgradient.md

 And that is enough to understand what people are saying.
 Finally, please observe that a subgradient is a type of multivalued function: [[Multivalued Functions, Set-valued Mappings]]), and it inherit some properties from multi-valued mappings.

 ---
 ### **Differentiable Function Yields Singleton Subgradient**

-Recall that a function is F-differentiable at some point $x$, in the iterior of its domain then there exists $g \in X$ such that:
+Recall that a function is F-differentiable at some point $x$, in the interior of its domain then there exists $g \in X$ such that:

 $$
 \begin{aligned}